 B.S.
 Information Technology Software Areas of Study

-The WGU Bachelor of Science in Information Technology, Software program was developed in consultation with our IT Council, which is made up of industry experts representing all facets of the discipline from the high-tech business world to national research laboratories.
+The WGU Bachelor of Science in Information Technology program was developed in consultation with our IT Council, which is made up of industry experts representing all facets of the discipline from the high-tech business world to national research laboratories.
 The degree uses industry-endorsed certifications from Microsoft, CompTIA, Oracle, and CIW to validate a student’s skill competency.
 Additionally, the competencies in quantitative literacy, language and communications, and problem-solving assure that the graduate has the well-rounded educational background that is required in today's challenging environment.

 Information Technology Fundamentals